ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * Go back to your `terraform-cicd` multibranch pipeline and initiate another build.

+* The build failed again, check on the console output icon to view the error message.

 * The `terraform-cicd` pipeline and main branch scanned.